The Carlson Advantage

 The MS in Business Analytics program is recognized by the Department of Homeland Security as a STEM designated program.
 STEM programs allow greater flexibility for international students.

-As part of the MS in Business Analytics program, students will participate in a Carlson School experiential learning program.
-Students partner with real-world client organizations to draw innovative conclusions and facilitate datadriven decision making to solve a real business problem.
+As part of the MS in Business Analytics program, students will participate in the Experiential Learning program.
+Students partner with real-world client organizations to draw innovative conclusions and facilitate data-driven decision making to solve a real business problem.
 Experiential learning programs offer dynamic projects that allow students to apply analytics methodologies, techniques, and tools to a business problem.
 The project takes place during the spring semester throughout 14 weeks.
 Working in teams of 4-5, students leverage data to drive business decision making.
 These projects give students invaluable client-facing exposure to a real-world challenge in business analytics.

 Professor Gediminas Adomavicius is an expert in recommender systems and personalization technologies, data mining techniques, and complex auction mechanisms.
 He was awarded the National Science Foundation’s CAREER Award for his work on personalization technologies.
 This work has been highly cited and guided the design of next-generation recommender systems.